Harikrishnan-web/Harikrishnan-web/README.md

 - 👀 I’m interested in Coding,public speaking and most of the technical skills
 - 🌱 I’m currently learning AIML UG programme
 - 💞️ I’m looking to collaborate on NA
-- 📫 How to reach me lawliet.oradoraudaz@gmail.co,
+- 📫 How to reach me lawliet.oradoraudaz@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Stoic men